astrolytics-io/nucleus-python/README.md

 # nucleus-python ![PyPI](https://img.shields.io/pypi/v/nucleus-python) ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/nucleus-python)

-We tried to make it as simple as possible to report the data you need to analyze your app and improve it.
+We tried to make it as simple as possible to report the data you need to analyze your app usage and improve it.

 This module is compatible with Python 3+.

-To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).
+To start using this module, sign up and get an app ID on [Nucleus.sh](https://nucleus.sh).

 ## Installation